-- NRS 445B.560 Plan or procedure for emergency. - NAC 445B.230 Plan for reduction of emissions.
+- NRS 445B.560 Plan or procedure for emergency. - NAC 445B.229 Hazardous emissions: Order for reduction or discontinuance. - NAC 445B.230 Plan for reduction of emissions.

-While there are currently no significant sources of Pb in the NDEP's jurisdiction, the provisions cited above are adequate to constrain any sources of Pb emissions, as necessary, in an emergency situation.
-Additionally, the NDEP's jurisdiction is classified as a Priority III area for sulfur oxides, particulate matter, carbon monoxide, nitrogen dioxide and ozone.
+The provisions cited above are adequate to constrain any sources of NO_2 emissions, as necessary, in an emergency situation.
+The NDEP's jurisdiction is classified as a Priority III area for sulfur oxides, particulate matter, carbon monoxide, nitrogen dioxide and ozone.
 Priority III areas are not required to prepare emergency episode plans.
-It is reasonable to assume that an emergency episode plan would not be required for Pb, either.

-Future SIP revisions:

-Each such plan shall [...] provide for revision of such plan-

-(i) from time to time as may be necessary to take account of revisions of such national primary or secondary ambient air quality standard or the availability of improved or more expeditious methods of attaining such standard, and (ii) except as provided in paragraph (3)(C), whenever the Administrator finds on the basis of information available to the Administrator that the plan is substantially inadequate to attain the national ambient air quality standard which it implements or to otherwise comply with any additional requirements established under this chapter (CAA).
+(H) Future SIP revisions: Each such plan shall [] provide for revision of such plan- (i) from time to time as may be necessary to take account of revisions of such national primary or secondary ambient air quality standard or the availability of improved or more expeditious methods of attaining such standard, and